When you want to visit Spain for different purposes, you might need a Spain visa.

 Au Pair Visa

 Spain Au Pair visa is a long-stay visa that comes under the work visa group.
-If you are a student and want to help a Spanish family with babysitting or housework, Au pair visa is for you.
-But, you should fulfill a few requirements to get this visa.
+If you are a student and want to help a Spanish family with babysitting or housework, an Au pair visa is for you.
+But, you should fulfil a few requirements to get this visa.
 For example, you should be at least 17.
 You must be fluent in Spanish, English, French or German, and more.

 You can get a golden visa through investment.
 You should have at least: